 It is expected that you will continue to work at the school or group of schools in which you trained, after you gain your teaching qualification.
 However there is no absolute guarantee of employment once you finish.

 You will gain a Qualified Teaching Status if you successfully complete the course and therefore can apply to other schools as a Newly Qualified Teacher in the event that you are not employed by your training school.

 You will work within the school or group of schools to which you applied.
 You may also be expected to spend time in a range of other key stages, or schools to observe best practice and expand your practical experience.

 Alongside your study you also have the opportunity to learn a new language.
 The University Language Programme (ULP) is available to all students and gives you the option of learning a totally new language or improving the skills you already have.

 - Boost your career prospects.

 97% of our PGCE Primary Education postgraduates are employed or in further study within six months of graduating (DLHE 2016/17, Postgraduate all including ProfGCE).

-- A UK Honours degree or equivalent, at a minimum 2:2 which can be related to the Primary National Curriculum; and
+- A UK honours degree or equivalent, at a minimum 2:2;

-- GCSE Mathematics, English and Science at minimum grade 4 or equivalent.
-We accept the GCSE equivalency taken via equivalencytesting.com.
+- GCSE English, Mathematics and Science at minimum grade C or equivalent, We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
 Applicants with pending qualifications will be considered.; and

 - Disclosure and Barring Service and Prohibition Order checks and a satisfactory health check passed prior to enrolling; and